Physiological Role

 Triglycerides are lipid molecules composed of a glycerol backbone linked to three fatty acids.
 They represent the body’s main energy reserve.
 After a meal, dietary fatty acids are assembled into triglycerides in enterocytes (cells lining the intestinal wall) and then transported in the blood by chylomicrons, large lipoproteins.

-The liver also synthesises triglycerides from excess glucose through a process called de novo lipogenesis.
+The liver also synthesises triglycerides by esterifying fatty acids with glycerol; some fatty acids can be produced from energy substrates through de novo lipogenesis.
 These hepatic triglycerides are exported into the circulation by VLDL (very low-density lipoproteins).
 In peripheral tissues, an enzyme called lipoprotein lipase hydrolyses triglycerides to release fatty acids that serve as an energy source.

-Fasting triglyceride levels primarily reflect hepatic production and plasma clearance capacity.
+In the Singular protocol, fasting triglyceride levels provide information about the balance between hepatic production and plasma clearance.
 They are particularly sensitive to the carbohydrate and lipid composition of the diet, as well as to insulin sensitivity.

 Reference Ranges